javarcho/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+the closure is the math.random(), its what is what the function is referencing to

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the roll will always be for dan, what could change is the number that is produced

 c.
 What is the lexical scope of `newRoll`?

+its the function being invoked to generate the number

 ### Task 3 - Stretch Goals